 Right Brain/Left Brain

-Too many, Richard’s right and left brain may seem in conflict with each other.
+To many people, Richard’s right and left brain conflict with each other.
 It’s possible that some people fit into one or the other, just not both.
 Do his sides battle with each other occasionally?
-Certainly, it’s a constant battle.
+Not occasionally, but constantly fight for control.
 Together, they complement each other.

 He resumed sketching, drawing, and painting at the turn of the 21st century.
 He favors the female nude and has produced many compositions in graphite, charcoal, oil paint, and watercolors.
 He’s created quite a gallery of works that he exhibits on his online gallery, which you can find at maggicalExpressions.
 He also writes stories that tickle his interest.